trailofbits/testing-handbook/content/docs/web/burp/stepbystep/02-workingmanually/02-intruder/_index.md

 wordlist could yield more fruitful results.
 For instance, the SecLists [big English wordlist](https://github.com/danielmiessler/SecLists/blob/master/Discovery/Web-Content/raft-large-words-lowercase.txt) is useful when looking for hidden or undocumented POST, GET, or JSON parameters.
 2. **Vulnerability-specific lists**.
 Some wordlists are designed to detect specific vulnerabilities.
-If you want to test for SQL injection, you would use a wordlist packed with SQL injection payloads.
+If you wanted to test for SQL injection, you would use a wordlist packed with SQL injection payloads.
 Similarly, if you are looking for file or directory enumeration vulnerabilities, wordlists with common file and directory names could help uncover them.
 3. **Technology stack lists**.
 Depending on the application's underlying technology, some wordlists might be better suited